P-skylos/mem-grids/README.md

 Well, I'm glad I go around to making this since I've some songs I've been meaning to memorize.
 But in using it I've found some things I hadn't considered when I set out to make a quick script one afternoon.
 - apostrophe's can occur inside words which can cause odd behavior.
 - to tell when an apostrophe is an apostrophe and not a single quote would need a lexer like approach rather than my quick n dirty find and replacing.
+- it might be worth having a number preserving flag
+- it might be worth having a capitilization normaliztion flag

 I also got the chance to learn about the argparse module so that's exciting.
 If I return to this project it'll probably be a javascript lexer to put on my website.